Erosion Line JournalĀ

 January 19, 2025

-Today, the lower park of Maidu trail was finally dry enough Jose and Dakota tackle.
-Attempts a couple of weeks ago, following the rainiy November and December, resulted in aborted motifs as the bedrock was too crumbly to continue.
+Today, the lower park of Maidu trail was dry enough for Jose and Dakota, today’s volunteers, to tackle.
+Attempts a couple of weeks ago, following heavy rains in November and December, resulted in aborted motifs as the bedrock was too crumbly to continue.

 January 15, 2025

-Julia, Aidan, and I tried a section of the Maidu trail that was previously to fragile to work.
-The dry weather worked its magic and we were able to make clean, round holes for the motifs.
+Julia, Aidan, and I tried a section of the Maidu trail that was previously too fragile to work.
+The dry weather had worked its magic and we were able to make clean, round holes for the motifs.
+The motifs on this bedrock will help track horizontal expansion of erosion.
 Aidan also worked on boulder motifs further up the trail.

 January 12, 2025

 Another beautiful day in the Park, we got a lot done.
 Vanessa, Brandon, Jess, and Chris continued on patch of exposed bedrock that was dry and sturdy enough to work.
-There’s a gap in the Erosion Line where we skipped sections that were unworkable after the rains.
-Two rainless week have allowed this part of the trail workable.
+There’s a gap in Erosion Line where we skipped sections that were unworkable after the rains.
+Two rainless weeks have made this part of the trail workable.

 January 11, 2025

 Aidan and I focused on portions of the Maidu Trail that are composed of soil, with no exposed bedrock.
-The soil is easily displaced by normal trail use and erosion was apparent.
-Making the motifs on boulders will help track the progression of erosion.
+The soil is easily displaced by normal trail use.
+Signs of erosion are apparent: the trail level is below the surrounding intact landscape, and the lower portions of boulders sitting in the trail have no lichens forming on their surface, indicating that the soil line was previously higher.
+Adding motifs at the current soil line of the boulders will help track the progression of vertical erosion.

 January 5, 2025